scacela/oci-patient-readmission/README.md

 #### Prerequisites
 - Fully-privileged access to an OCI Tenancy (account).
 - Sufficient availability of resources in your OCI Tenancy.
 You can check resource availability [here](https://cloud.oracle.com/limits?region=home).
+- For Oracle Analytics Cloud (OAC) deployment: An access token from an Identity Cloud Service (IDCS) Application, which will be used as an input parameter that is required for OAC deployment.
+To walk through this process, please follow [this series of instructions](./modules/oac/generate-idcs-access-token-for-oac.md).
 #### Note
 For general Resource Manager deployment steps, you can refer to [this documentation](https://docs.oracle.com/en-us/iaas/Content/ResourceManager/Tasks/deploybutton.htm#ariaid-title4).
 For steps that are specific to this stack, proceed to Step 1.
 #### Steps